mlissner/michaeljaylissner.com/content/yelp-scraper.md

 Tags: Python, yelp, programming, scrape
 Category: Tech

-I spent the past couple days on one of my first Python projects - using the <a href="http://www.yelp.com/developers" target="_blank">Yelp API</a> to compile a list of restaurants in a defined geographic area.
+I spent the past couple days on one of my first Python projects - using the <a href="http://www.yelp.com/developers">Yelp API</a> to compile a list of restaurants in a defined geographic area.

 It's been a good project.
 Because of some limitations of the API, I had to do some interesting tricks to make it work.
 One problem with the API is that it only allows 20 hits per query, so if you want to do a big query, you have to divide it up into tiny queries that have fewer than 20 hits each.